Posted on 4 Comments

 Part way through the process.

-On a recent visit to Artistic Artifacts, a wonderful store in Alexandria VA, I was introduced to Fluid Textile Paint.
-They are designed to be sponged or brushed on and the primary colors are great for mixing your own colors, tints and hues.
+On a recent visit to Artistic Artifacts, a wonderful store in Alexandria VA, I was introduced to fluid textile paint.
+They are designed to be sponged or brushed on, and the primary colors are great for mixing your own colors, tints and hues.
 I bought a 4 oz bottle of blue, yellow, and silver/grey to try painting on some dusty rose rayon knit jersey I had in my stash.
 I cut a few pieces for sample making using the paints and stencils.
-I painted, heat sealed and washed the samples with good results so I decided to take the plunge and cut out my tee.
+I painted, heat sealed and washed the samples with good results, so I decided to take the plunge and cut out my tee.

 My sketch.

-I chose 3 stencils from my collection of Laura Murray Stencils to use for my design and made a sketch to test my ideas.
+I chose three stencils from my collection of Laura Murray Stencils to use for my design and made a sketch to test my ideas.
 It was helpful that I had a couple days to work on painting the unassembled pieces of the top.

 First some green stems.

-I worked with one or two colors at a time, cleaned the stencils between colors and created multi colored motifs in sections.
+I worked with one or two colors at a time, cleaned the stencils between colors and created multicolored motifs in sections.

-The infamous yellow centered flower.
+The infamous yellow-centered flower.

-The final morning of painting I filled in areas that looked too empty.
+The final morning of painting, I filled in areas that looked too empty.
 In one case I added an additional color to a flower that I did not like, too much yellow!

 Stencil applied to change the paint.